bytescale/bytescale-legal-docs/terms-of-service.md

 You represent and warrant that you are not prohibited from receiving the Services by the laws of any jurisdiction and will comply with all applicable export control laws, regulations, and trade sanctions, including those emitted by the United Nation Security Counsil (UNSC), the US Government, the European Union or its Member States, the UK Government, the Government of Canada, and the Government of Australia.
 You further represent and warrant that these laws may prohibit us from providing the Services to you without notice.

+## 9. Media Processing, Codecs, and Patent Claims

+The Services may allow you to upload, store, process, encode, decode, transcode, transform, or stream audio, video, or image content.
+You are solely responsible for selecting the codecs, formats, and settings you use, and for obtaining all licenses, permissions, consents, and other rights necessary for your content and your use of the Services, including any patent, copyright, or other intellectual property rights related to audio, video, or image technologies.

+Bytescale does not grant any rights or licenses to you under any patents or other intellectual property that may be necessary for audio, video, or image processing.
+Bytescale has no obligation to defend, indemnify, or pay for any third-party claim arising from or related to audio, video, or image encoding, decoding, transcoding, streaming, or transformation, whether such claim alleges patent infringement or otherwise.

+If you use third-party services or software in connection with media processing (including, without limitation, cloud media services, codecs, and open-source libraries), you are responsible for compliance with their terms and for any third-party claims arising from your use of those services or software.

-## 9. Indemnification
+## 10. Indemnification

-You agree to indemnify, defend and hold harmless Bytescale, its subsidiaries, affiliates, partners, officers, directors, employees, agents, and contractors, licensors, and suppliers from and against any and all claims, costs, demands, damages, liabilities, or expenses, including, without limitation, reasonable attorneys' fees, arising from or related to: (a) your access to or use of the Services, (b) your access to or use of any content or software available through the Services (c) your User Content, including infringement or misappropriation claims related to your User Content, (d) your breach of this Agreement or any applicable law or regulation, (e) any actual, prospective, completed or terminated service between you and a third party, or (f) your negligence or intentional misconduct.
+You agree to indemnify, defend and hold harmless Bytescale, its subsidiaries, affiliates, partners, officers, directors, employees, agents, and contractors, licensors, and suppliers from and against any and all claims, costs, demands, damages, liabilities, or expenses, including, without limitation, reasonable attorneys' fees, arising from or related to: (a) your access to or use of the Services, (b) your access to or use of any content or software available through the Services (c) your User Content, including infringement or misappropriation claims related to your User Content, (d) your breach of this Agreement or any applicable law or regulation, (e) any actual, prospective, completed or terminated service between you and a third party, (f) any claim that your video, audio, or image processing (including encoding, decoding, transcoding, or streaming) infringes or misappropriates any third-party intellectual property right, or (g) your negligence or intentional misconduct.
 You will reimburse us for reasonable attorneys’ fees and expenses, and will pay the amount of any adverse final judgment or settlement associated with the claims described above.

-## 10. Warranty Disclaimer
+## 11. Warranty Disclaimer

 Bytescale protects the data it collects with reasonable and appropriate physical, electronic, and procedural safeguards.
 We use reasonable security measures that are designed to protect data from loss, misuse, and unauthorized access, disclosure, alteration, or destruction.
 Please note, however, that no data security measures can be guaranteed to be completely effective.
 Consequently, we cannot ensure or warrant the security of any collected data or other information: